Minniemaey/BUSINESS_INTELLIGENCE/POWER_BI/README.md

 ## POWER-BI
-Sales data report from Udemy assignment
+Superstore sales and profit data report from Udemy course